crosstyan/stupid/README.md

 > welcome to the desert of the real

+CPU frequency, and what a time base really is

 first construct of non von Neumann architecture: interruption

-CPU frequency, and what a time base really is
+Timer as the simplest peripheral (from 555 to SysTick) *why it's necessary?
+CPU doesn't know time by itself* (and pre-emptive multitasking needs time, that's another story)

 push/pull model (and the duality of it)